 How to get great Health Insurance if you are Self-Employed

 Having health insurance is imperative.
-When you are self-employed getting access to affordable health insurance can be impossible.
+When you are self-employed, accessing affordable health insurance can be impossible.
 The common theme is that Health Insurance is expensive, but not having Health Insurance is even more costly.

-However, you do have options and we will detail all of them for you here.
+However, you have options, and we will detail them for you here.
 Your three best options are Association Plans, Professional Employer Organizations (PEOs), and Employer of Record (EOR) solutions.

 10.png